-- OPEC's inaction has allowed gas prices to remain low, even though they have moved upward since the beginning of the year. - Consumers have treated the lower gas prices as a one-time windfall or dividend, boosting consumer spending.
-Prices were expected to stabilize by mid-2015. - Earlier in the year, IHS (Global Insight) estimated that the savings would be roughly \$750 per household over the next four quarters.
+- OPEC's continued inaction has allowed gas prices to remain low. - Consumers have treated the lower gas prices as a one-time windfall or dividend, boosting consumer spending.
+Prices were expected to stabilize by mid-2015. - estimated that the savings would be roughly \$750 per household over the next four quarters.
 For Florida, this means approximately \$5.86 billion in additional spending.
-If 100% of it was spent on taxable sales, it would be just over \$350 million in additional sales taxes --- a significant part of the change to the forecast.
+If 100% of it was spent on taxable sales, it would be just over \$350 million in additional sales taxes --- a significant part of the change to the last forecast.